Copywriting vs. Design: What Comes First?

 Ah yes, the unsolved question that has been deliberated for years – which comes first “the chicken” or “the egg”?
 Some say it was the chicken, for others, it has to be the egg.
 When it comes to creative processes, it can be challenging to know which needs to come first, the powerful and persuading copy, or the innovative and smart design.

-Managing or working on a creative team, you face many different obstacles, challenges and personalities.
-So how do you come to conclusion on what part of the process gets started first – the copy or the design?
+Managing or working on a creative team, you face many different obstacles, challenges, and personalities.
+So how do you come to a conclusion on what part of the process gets started first – the copy or the design?

 The answer is neither.

 The creative process should be structured yet chaotic.
 A goal-driven plan with a means to make it happen.
 So, to ensure copywriters and designers are all in line with the goals and plans, the process must start with the concept.

 Before the pen hits the paper and the Creative Suite is fired up, a concept for the project has to be agreed upon.
 The concept is the idea and goal behind any project.
 What’s the message?
 Who are we talking to?
 What are we trying to achieve?
 These are all questions that should be answered prior to getting started.

 In short, the concept is essentially the experience you want the user to have.
 Without a thought-out concept that the whole team can get behind, the copy may fall flat, and the design may fall short.